Voidbrew/python-oop/README.md

 # Python Utils

-These scripts are useful in python and make your life a bit easier.
-I always upload some random scripts what can be useful for everyone.
+These random files are used in my Python projects.
+Feel free to use them.

 - singleton.py - Singleton pattern.
 I tried to make the most optimized variation.
 Replace the 'Singleton' with other class name what you like.